bigwiv/Biopython-cn/chr13.rst

 Note that some popular Phylip programs, including ``dnaml`` and ``protml``, are already available through the EMBOSS wrappers in ``Bio.Emboss.Applications`` if you have the Phylip extensions to EMBOSS installed on your system.
-See Section?\ `6.4 <#sec:alignment-tools>`__ for some examples and clues on how to use programs like these.
+See Section \ `6.4 <#sec:alignment-tools>`__ for some examples and clues on how to use programs like these.

-13.6??PAML integration
+13.6  PAML integration
 ----------------------

 Biopython 1.58 brought support for PAML (```http://abacus.gene.ucl.ac.uk/software/paml.html`` <http://abacus.gene.ucl.ac.uk/software/paml.html>`__),
 a suite of programs for phylogenetic analysis by maximum likelihood.
 Currently the programs codeml, baseml and yn00 are implemented.
-Due to PAML°Øs usage of control files rather than command line arguments to control runtime options, usage of this wrapper strays from the format of other application wrappers in Biopython.
+Due to PAML‚Äôs usage of control files rather than command line arguments to control runtime options, usage of this wrapper strays from the format of other application wrappers in Biopython.